-Center for Strategic Scientific Initiatives (CSSI)
+Center for Strategic Scientific Initiatives

-The CSSI directs the planning, development, and implementation of a number of strategic scientific and technology initiatives and partnerships that emphasize innovation, transdisciplinary teams, and convergence of scientific disciplines to enable progress against cancer.
+The Center for Strategic Scientific Initiatives (CSSI) directs the planning, development, and implementation of a number of strategic scientific and technology initiatives and partnerships that emphasize innovation, transdisciplinary teams, and convergence of scientific disciplines to enable progress against cancer.
 These programs also stress the development and application of advanced technologies, the synergy of large-scale and individual initiated research, novel partnerships, and translation of discoveries into new interventions to detect, prevent, and treat cancer more effectively.

 Several offices in CSSI are committed to accelerating the progress of cancer research through its technology-driven initiatives, collaboration with other government programs, and engagement with the private sector in the areas of nanotechnology, proteomics, cancer genomics, and biospecimen resources.
 By placing a heavy emphasis on advanced technology development, the NCI is accelerating the creation and use of tools that are already facilitating the translation of basic knowledge into clinical advances to benefit patients with a new generation of molecularly based diagnostics and therapeutics.
-Programs include: Information Technology for Cancer Research, Cancer Grand Challenges, Serological Sciences Network, Clinical Proteomic Technologies Initiative, Innovative Molecular Analysis Technologies, and Provocative Questions Initiative.
+Programs include: Alliance for Nanotechnology in Cancer, Clinical Proteomic Technologies Initiative, Innovative Molecular Analysis Technologies, and Provocative Questions Initiative.

-Office of Cancer Centers (OCC)
+Office of Cancer Centers

-Currently, the Office supports 71 NCI-designated cancer centers nationwide that are actively engaged in transdisciplinary research to reduce cancer incidence, morbidity, and mortality.
-The NCI-designated Cancer Centers designated as either Comprehensive Cancer Centers (51), Cancer Centers (13), or Basic Laboratory Cancer Centers (7) are a major source of discovery of the nature of cancer and of the development of more effective approaches to cancer prevention, diagnosis, and therapy.
+Currently, the Office supports 69 NCI-designated cancer centers nationwide that are actively engaged in transdisciplinary research to reduce cancer incidence, morbidity, and mortality.
+The NCI-designated Cancer Centers are a major source of discovery of the nature of cancer and of the development of more effective approaches to cancer prevention, diagnosis, and therapy.
 Comprehensive Cancer Centers also deliver medical advances to patients and their families, educate health-care professionals and the public, and reach out to underserved populations.
 Cancer Centers are characterized by strong organizational capabilities, institutional commitment; and trans-disciplinary, cancer-focused science; experienced scientific and administrative leadership; and, state-of-the-art cancer research and patient care facilities.